NamOpt/OptimizedTools/README.md

 </details>

 ✅ **How to use:**
+> [!TIP]
-- Extract this program using 7-Zip or WinRar.
+> - Extract this program using 7-Zip or WinRar.
-- When is done, open this folder you extract, run the "startup.exe" file.
+> - When is done, open this folder you extract, run the "startup.exe" file.

 🖼 **Screenshot:**